adlnet-archive/LR-Wordpress-Plugin/README.md

 ### Displaying the Results
 0. Create a new sidebar.
 Name it `Results Sidebar`
 0. [Create a new Wordpress page](http://codex.wordpress.org/Pages#Creating_Pages) to display the results.
-Before publishing this new page, click the blue icon labeled labeled `Insert Sidebar ShortCode`, select `Results Sidebar` when given the option, and click "Insert".
+Before publishing this new page, click the blue icon labeled labeled `Insert Sidebar ShortCode`.
+Select `Results Sidebar` and then click "Insert".
 You may now save and publish the page.
 0. Add the `LR Interface Results` widget to `Results Sidebar`
    * [How to activate and configure widgets](http://en.support.wordpress.com/widgets/)
 0. Configure the `LR Interface Results` widget